ambyshframber/avc2/specification.md

 ### 3.6: Odds and ends

 `SEC` and `CLC` are used to set and clear the carry flag, respectively. `RTI` pops a value from the stack and places it in the status register, then pops a 16-bit word from the return stack and jumps to it.
 This is used to return from device interrupts. `EXT` pushes 0 to the stack.
 This will later be used to determine what processor instruction set extensions are enabled.
 None of these have any modes available.
 A value of 0 MUST be a no-op.
 All other values are undefined.

 ## 4: Device I/O

 Memory-mapped I/O takes place in the top page of memory.
 Each device has 16 bytes of I/O space.
 The first byte MUST return the device ID, a value in the range [1, 240] that corresponds to the device type, when read.
 The first device (in the range 0xff00 - 0xff0f) MUST be the system device, defined below.
-Currently only one device is defined (the system device).

 Devices MAY use multi-byte ports.
 Devices MAY modify their internal state on read.
 If a cell in the device page is read, but no device is using it for a port, it MUST return 0.

-As of revsion 1.1, devices MAY perform Direct Memory Access (DMA).
+As of revision 1.1, devices MAY perform Direct Memory Access (DMA).

 ### 4.1: The system device